LCOGT/serol/README.md

 # serol
-Serol the Cosmic Explorer website
+Serol's Cosmic Explorer website

+## An astronomy exploration website for LCO education partners

+At present Serol is only available for [LCO education partners](https://lco.global/education/partners/).